QuestNetwork/qD/README.md

 qDesk makes it possible to build custom, secure and decentralized social networks in less than 20 days.

+Our Quest Network aims to allow the creation and (distributed) completion of quests supported by a feature rich decentralized social network.

 0.9.5+ allow to connect qDesk Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
 It is planned to add passive verification for a custom list of external networks to verify the peer identities.

 1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network for enterprises worldwide.